-On the other hand we encourage the faculty to engage more heavily in current (high-level) and further research activities and for the College to put in place stronger incentives for the faculty to do so.
-There seems to be a clear ambition for research to grow and concrete measures towards that end could be strengthened.
-Such measures could include reduced teaching loads when needed, launching other programs and strengthening collaborations with external academics.
+On the other hand, research can be intensified.
+We encourage the faculty to engage more heavily in research activities and for the College to put in place stronger incentives for the faculty to do so.
+While there seems to be a clear ambition for research to grow, concrete measures towards that end could be strengthened.
+Such measures could include reduced teaching loads when required and strengthening the collaborations and links with external academics.